It may be very simple to adapt your existing assignments for circumstances where you miss face-to-face meetings. For example:

 Moving student assessment into digital spaces:

-- Create student quizzes in Blackboard, on Google Forms, or via a survey tool like SurveyMonkey or Zoomerang (Assessment Surveys)
+- Create student quizzes in Blackboard, or Canvas on Google Forms, or via a survey tool like SurveyMonkey or Zoomerang (Assessment Surveys)

 - If you are unable to meet with students face-to-face to discuss drafts of written work, you could make comments using Microsoft Word’s Track Changes feature and email the drafts back to the students.
 You could also use Google Drive's comments feature.